heubachmedia/hmReports-Release/Documentation/Appendix/ObjectProperties.md

 The parameter *valueReal* defines, if the object uses tokenized scripts or text based scripts.
 Pass *1* for using tokenized scripts, otherwise *0*.
 Standard is *0*.

 ### hmRep_oprop_ReplaceRowIfEmpty (80)
 The parameter *valueReal* defines, if the object is empty, the entire space (row) will be not printed.
 Pass *1* for replace, pass *0* for not replace if empty.
 The option is an option for the selector *hmRep_oprop_Repeat*.
-If an object will be replicated, this options helps you, to elimiante white space, if objects have empty content.
+If an object will be replicated, this options helps you, to eliminate white space, if objects have empty content.
 Notice, that the option *hmRep_oprop_ReplaceItemsIfEmpty* must be turned on, if you want to use this option.

 ### hmRep_oprop_ArrayIndex2D (81)
 The parameter *valueReal* defines the main index of a 2D array.
 If the datasource of the object is an array 2D, you can define the index of the first dimension.